Office administration

 Office administration (shortened as Office AD and abbreviated as OA) is a set of day-to-day activities or tasks that are related to the maintenance of an office building, financial planning, record keeping and billing, personal development, physical distribution and logistics, within an organization.
 An employee that undertakes these activities is commonly called an office administrator or office manager, and plays a key role in any organisations infrastructure, regardless of the scale.
-Many administrative positions require the candidate to have an advanced skill set in the software applications Microsoft Word, Excel and Access.
+Many administrative positions require proficiency in office software and tools, including the Microsoft Office Suite and Google Workspace, as well as more specialised systems such as facility management software (e.g. Facility Anywhere, Archibus), employee rostering systems, and Accounting software (e.g. MYOB, Xero).

 Administration Manager

 An office administrator has the responsibility of ensuring that the administrative activities within an organization run efficiently by providing structure to other employees within an organization.
 These activities can range from being responsible for the management of human resources, budgets and records, to undertaking the role of supervising other employees.
 These responsibilities can vary depending on the employer and level of education.